 If you are wanting to travel, but do not want to go way too far from the US, then why not move to the USA's northern brother, Canada?
 Montreal is the place to be for digital nomads that love the snowfall in winter.
 This city has amazing architecture, and the friendliest people you will ever meet.
 It is the Canadian way.

 But these are only 20 of the best places for digital nomads to move to.
 The choice depends on you, since there are many wonderful cities in the world just waiting for you to explore them.
+You can check here some of the best destinations for remote work as well.

 Digital nomads are getting the traveling bug, and have a desire to move to a new location.
 However, moving is often very time-consuming, stressful, and in some cases confusing.
 But, there is a moving solution to your worries, and it is Shyft.